 In addition to cross-sectional dimensions, a belt's overall length is also very important to consider.
 In order to determine a belt's necessary length, a buyer must factor in specifications about the pulleys which will accommodate the belt: the center diameter of both pulleys, center distance between pulleys, and the belt's stretch percentage.
 Once these dimensions are determined, they can be plugged into a belt length calculator such as this one from Pyramid Incorporated.

-In more complicated power transmission applications, two round belts can be connected using a round belt connector, and example of which is shown here.
+In more complicated power transmission applications, two round belts can be connected using a round belt connector.

 A belt's tensile strength is the maximum recommended tension during normal operation and is specified in pounds, ounces, or other measures of weight or force.
 Working tension is based on a belt's material characteristics and preload stretching and elongation.